PremanshChakraborty/planIt/README.md

   </a>
 </p>

 > ⚠️ **Note:** To install PlanIt, you must temporarily disable Google Play Protect.
 Some advanced safety features require high-level permissions that may trigger Play Protect warnings.
-Only install if you trust the source.

 ---